-Consider any diagram in $e(\mathbf{I}_{\gamma'})\widehat{\tT}e(\mathbf{I}_{\gamma'})$.
-For simplicity, we draw this pictures so that the terminal corresponding to $(i,j)$ is at the $x$-value $a_{ij}+\epsilon$, for choices of $\epsilon$ that keep strands in the correct order.
-By flipping vertically if necessary, we can assume that the rightmost terminal of the top is to the right of the rightmost for the bottom or at the same $x$-value.
+Consider any diagram in $e(\mathbf{I}_{\gamma'})\widehat{\tT}e(\mathbf{I}_{\gamma})$.
+For simplicity, we draw these pictures so that the terminal corresponding to $(i,j)$ is at the $x$-value $a_{ij}+\epsilon$, for choices of $\epsilon$ that keep the strands in the correct order.
+Flipping vertically if necessary, we can assume that the rightmost terminal of the top is to the right of the rightmost for the bottom or at the same $x$-value.

 If the $x$-values are the same, then we make sure that the thicker terminal at that position is at the top.
 If the thicknesses are the same as well, then it might be that our diagram connects these two terminals without interacting with any other strands.
 In this case, we can use \cite[Prop.
-2.9]{KLMS} to close up any splits and reduce to the case of a single thick strand decorated with a symmetric polynomial.
-Now ignore this strand and consider the next pair of terminals and flip if necessary to make sure the further right one is at the top and the thicker one if the $x$-values are the same.
+2.9]{khovanovExtendedGraphical2012} to close up any splits and reduce to the case of a single thick strand decorated with a symmetric polynomial.
+Now ignore this strand and consider the next pair of terminals and flip if necessary to make sure that the further right one is at the top and the thicker one if the $x$-values are the same.
 We iterate this process until we obtain a pair of terminals which aren't connected by a strand with no splits or merges.
-We'll show surjectivity by induction on the sum of the thickenesses of these strands at the far right.
+We will show surjectivity by induction on the sum of the thickenesses of these strands at the far right.
 Of course, if this sum is $N$, then our diagram is just the identity on an object times an element of $\widehat{\Gamma}_\gamma$ and thus obviously in the image.